Home / News / Crypto / News / Solana Spot ETF Approval Timing: Franklin Templeton Files Application With SEC

 Grayscale

-According to a filing from the New York Stock Exchange (NYSE), Arca, Grayscale has joined Bitwise, VanEck, and others in lining up to have their spot Solana ETF applications approved.
+According to the first filing from the New York Stock Exchange (NYSE), Arca, Grayscale has joined Bitwise, VanEck, and others in lining up to have their spot Solana ETF applications approved.

-The filing with the U.S. Securities and Exchange Commission (SEC) officially begins, which would see Grayscale convert its existing Solana Trust, GSOL, into a spot ETF on NYSE Arca.
+The latest filing with the SEC seems to be the same as the first and would see Grayscale convert its existing Solana Trust, GSOL, into a spot ETF on NYSE Arca.

-Hopefully, this won’t be the same for its Solana ETF ambitions.
+Hopefully, this won’t be the same for its Solana ETF.

 Bitwise

-Asset management firm Bitwise has filed to set up a statutory trust entity in Delaware for its Solana ETF application.
+Asset management firm Bitwise initially filed to set up a statutory trust entity in Delaware for its Solana ETF application.

 Canary Capital

-Digital asset manager Canary Capital has filed for a spot Solana ETF with the SEC.
+Digital asset manager Canary Capital filed twice for a Solana ETF with the SEC.

-Canary Capital recently filed for a spot Ripple (XRP) ETF and a spot Litecoin (LTC) ETF earlier this month.
+Canary Capital also filed for a spot Ripple (XRP) ETF and a spot Litecoin (LTC) ETF.

 Was this Article helpful?
 Yes No